-Emmys 2019 Nominations List: Game Of Thrones, Marvelous Mrs Maisel, Chernobyl & Others Nominated!
+Emmys 2019 Nominees: Game Of Thrones, Marvelous Mrs Maisel, Chernobyl & Others In The Run!

 Barry, The Audition HBO (Alec Berg)

-Barry, ronny/lily, HBO (Alec Berg)
+Barry, Ronny/Lily, HBO (Alec Berg)

 Fleabag, Episode 1, Prime Video (Harry Bradbeer)